TheRandomLabs/Scoop-Bucket/README.md

 * spicetify-cli should be installed locally and not globally.
 * spicetify-cli requires Spotify to be installed.
-* Installing or updating spicetify-cli automatically applies the spicetify configuration.
+* Installing or updating this package automatically applies the Spicetify configuration and preserves BlockTheSpot if it is installed.
 * Experimental features and all
 [default extensions](https://github.com/khanhas/spicetify-cli/wiki/Extensions) apart from Auto Skip Videos and Trash Bin are enabled by default.
+* `spicetify-apply` is should be run instead of `spicetify apply` if BlockTheSpot is installed, as it ensures that BlockTheSpot is enabled if it is installed.
+* It should be noted that `spicetify-apply` also runs `spicetify restore` and `spicetify backup` before running `spicetify apply` to ensure that changes are applied.

 ### spicetify-themes

 * spicetify-themes should be installed locally and not globally.
 * spicetify-themes requires Spotify to be installed. spicetify-cli is declared as a dependency and is installed automatically.
-* Installing or updating spicetify-themes automatically applies the spicetify configuration.
+* Installing or updating this package automatically applies the Spicetify configuration and preserves BlockTheSpot if it is installed.
 * The [Elementary](https://github.com/morpheusthewhite/spicetify-themes/tree/master/Elementary)
 theme requires the Open Sans and Raleway fonts: